flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

     Click :ref:`here<Motor_test>` to know more about Motor testing.

-    .. note:: In case your motors rotate in the incorrect direction, you can swap the ESC cables and make the motors rotate in the desired direction.
+    .. note:: In case your motors rotate in an incorrect direction, you can swap the ESC cables and make the motors rotate in the desired direction.

 30. Select **RC Calibration** in left side-menu.

-    .. .. warning:: Again, No props please, during setup!
+    .. .. warning:: Again, Do not use propellers during setup!

 31. Turn on your RC Transmitter.
 Check if the receiver is working.

     .. .. note:: PWM, PPM receiver are powered through ESC supply.
-If your RC is not getting powered then you should check ESC supply and whether your ESCs output 5V.
+If your RC is not getting powered then you should check ESC supply and whether your ESCs output is 5V.
 In case your ESCs don't have BEC then power on the receiver using some other supply.
 Do not draw supply for RC receiver from 5V output of FlytPOD.

     Following are the prerequisites for RC Calibration: